aesthetic-suite/framework/README.md

 #### Customizing Styles

-Since styles are isolated and colocated within a component, they can be impossible to customize, especially if the component comes from a third-party library.
+Since styles are isolated and co-located within a component, they can be impossible to customize, especially if the component comes from a third-party library.
 If a component styled by Aesthetic is marked as `extendable`, styles can be customized by calling the static `extendStyles` method on the wrapped component instance.